Paul2708/retro-game/README.md

 ## Devathlon
 This project is a contribution for a devathlon by [Devathlon.eu](https://devathlon.eu).
-It's split up in 3 rounds.
+It's split up into 3 rounds.
 This one is the first.

 The task is to create a retro game - with no more restrictions.

-## Screenshots
-Coming soon.

 ## Development
 As we are a team of two persons, we split up the project into 2 main modules: